camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 #### Client-Initiated Backchannel Authentication Flow

-In addition to the error codes defined in the common [Token Error Response Section](#token-error-response), the following error codes  and scenarios are specific to the CIBA flow:
+As described in [CIBA Token Error Response Section](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.11), in addition to the error codes defined in the common [Token Error Response Section](#token-error-response), the following error codes  and scenarios are specific to the CIBA flow:

 <table>
   <thead>